MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-pricing-management-overview.md

 For a video overview of the Unified pricing management module, see [Pricing Management Overview in Dynamics 365 Supply Chain Management - TechTalk](https://www.youtube.com/watch?v=Pc9nBoHN5m0).

 Increasingly, traditional business-to-business (B2B) companies are considering converting to omnichannel sales and selling directly to customers, so that they can gain more control over pricing and margins.
 The omnichannel transformation causes massive changes to pricing models and rules.
-Pricing management helps B2B companies that are converting to omnichannel pricing by enabling attribute-based pricing rules that use attributes and data from customers, products, and order segments.
+Unified pricing management helps B2B companies that are converting to omnichannel pricing by enabling attribute-based pricing rules that use attributes and data from customers, products, and order segments.

 Here are some of the main challenges: